Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Experiments

 Average test set prediction error (across the 50 test sets) is displayed in Figure \ref{fig:flu_comparisons}.
-We see that $K$-NN-FL and $\epsilon$-NN-FL tend to have the best performance.
+We see that $K$-NN-FL and $\epsilon$-NN-FL have the best performances.
 In particular, $K$-NN-FL performs best in 13 out the 24 cities, and second best in 6 cities.
 In 8 of the 24 cities, $\epsilon$-NN-FL performs best.